Design Input Requirements: 3 Common Errors

-The second most common error seems to be failure to consider regulatory requirements.
-There are actually two ways this mistake is frequently made: 1) Canadian MDR’s were not considered as design inputs for a device intended for Canadian medical device licensing, and 2) an applicable ISO Standard was not considered (i.e., – “State of the Art” is Essential Requirement 2 of the Medical Device Directive (MDD)).
+The second most common error seems to be a failure to consider regulatory requirements.
+There are two ways this mistake is frequently made: 1) Canadian MDR’s were not considered as design inputs for a device intended for Canadian medical device licensing, and 2) an applicable ISO Standard was not considered (i.e., – “State of the Art” is Essential Requirement 2 of the Medical Device Directive (MDD)).

-The third most common error, and the one that drives me crazy, is confusion of design outputs and design inputs.
-For example: an outer diameter of 2.3 +/- 0.05 mm is not a design input for a 7 French arterial catheter.
+The third most common error, and the one that drives me crazy, is a confusion of design outputs and design inputs.
+For example, an outer diameter of 2.3 +/- 0.05 mm is not a design input for a 7 French arterial catheter.
 This is a design output.
 The user need might be that the catheter must be small enough to fit inside the femoral artery and allow interventional radiologists to navigate to a specific location to administer therapy.
 Validation that the new design can do this is relatively straight forward to evaluate in a pre-clinical animal model or a clinical study.
 The question is, “What is the design input?”